parallelchain-io/parallelchain-docs/docs/for_users/web_wallet/create_account.md

 2. Enter your 12-phrase recovery key that you have stored securely when you first created your wallet, then press **NEXT**.
 3. Next, enter your desired password and re-enter it under the **Confirm Password** box, then press **REGISTER**.
 4. You will be prompted to enter your password again to access your wallet.
 Enter your password in the empty field, and select **VERIFY**.
 5. Importing your wallet only recovers accounts associated with the recovery key.
-Refer to the steps under [Exporting Your Account With Public And Private Keys](#exporting-your-account-with-public-and-private-keys) and [Importing Your Account Using Public And Private Keys](#importing-your-account-using-public-and-private-keys) to export and import individual accounts.
+Refer to the steps under [Export Your Account](#export-your-account) and [Import Your Account From Public And Private Keys](#import-your-account-from-public-and-private-keys) to export and import individual accounts.

-## Configure Your Security & Login
+## Configuring Security & Login

 ### View Your Recovery Key
 ![view recovery key](../../img/explorer/account/3_view_recovery_key.jpg){ width=80%  style="display: block; margin: 0 auto" }